Why Are Job Offers in India Often Declined, and How Can We Boost Candidate Joining Rates?

 Dinesh Divekar

-You have not provided the context of your query.
+Dear Akansha Karmakar, You have not provided the context of your query.
 Are you a student or a working professional?
 Why have you raised the query?
-Are you working as a recruiter and personally have you faced the challenge of jobs being declined by the candidate?
+Are you working as a recruiter, and have you personally faced the challenge of jobs being declined by candidates?

 What is the nature of your industry?
-Does this problem prevail in a particular industry or is it more in your company?
+Does this problem prevail in a particular industry, or is it more common in your company?

-a) The salary is not at par with the market standards.
+a) The salary is not at par with market standards.

 b) The company does not have a brand image.
-The candidate does not feel that joining a company could add value to his/her CV.
+The candidate does not feel that joining the company could add value to their CV.

 c) The company has acquired a bad image in the industry segment.
-This could be because of the whimsical or autocratic administration style of the top leadership.
+This could be due to the whimsical or autocratic administration style of the top leadership.

 d) Poor recruitment practices.
 The interviewer could be failing to project a positive image of the company.
-For example, pretending to be a very busy person and taking calls during the interview or unwittingly the interviewer could be uncovering his ignorance during the interview.
+For example, pretending to be very busy and taking calls during the interview or unwittingly revealing ignorance during the interview.

 e) The physical environment of the company.
-Does the company surrounding make the candidate queasy?
+Does the company surrounding make the candidate uneasy?

 f) Unreasonable working hours.
-Candidates could perceive that taking this job could disturb their work-life balance.
+Candidates might perceive that taking this job could disturb their work-life balance.

-Final comments: Gone are the days when employers could enjoy a patrician sense of noblesse oblige by providing the jobs.
+Gone are the days when employers could enjoy a patrician sense of noblesse oblige by providing jobs.
 The candidates of the 21st century have far wider options.
-Today candidates demand a credible reply to their question of why they should join the company.
-The candidates are able to see through the credulity lying behind replies.
+Today, candidates demand a credible reply to their question of why they should join the company.
+They are able to see through the credulity behind replies.

 Thanks,